codershona/working-with-webpack/README.md

     - Production workflow : npm run build:prod ;

-    - Visit : localhost:8080 to see the page
+    - npm start and Visit : localhost:8080 to see the page